Necessary Skills for Wing Chun

 - THE ABILITY TO TAKE CONSTRUCTIVE CRITICISM: When your Sifu tells you that you are doing Tan Sao wrong, they aren't doing it to make you look foolish.
 They do it because you pay them to show you how to do Wing Chun properly.
 Of course, if they say something like, "You're doing it wrong, moron," THAT would be abusive, and you should find another school.

-- THE ABILITY TO ASK QUESTIONS: You'd be surprised how many times I was training with a classmate who wasn't sure how to do a specific technique.
-I'd say, "Ask Sifu," and they'd say, "Nah, I don't want to look stupid."
+- THE ABILITY TO ASK QUESTIONS: You'd be surprised how many times I was training with a classmate who wasn't sure how to do a specific technique and, when I would tell them to ask Sifu about it, they'd say, "Nah, I don't want to look stupid."
 You CANNOT be intimidated to ask questions, or you might develop a habit that will be a ridiculously long time to undo.

 - TO ASSESS YOUR SKILLS ON YOUR OWN MERITS, NOT THOSE OF OTHERS: Okay, so Jimmy can punch faster than you.
 Tina can keep her balance better during a side kick.
 So what?
 You are YOU, not them.
 While there's nothing wrong with looking to classmates with higher skill as something to which you can aspire, you should not consider yourself worthless in comparison to them.